aws/aws-emr-containers-best-practices/content/troubleshooting/docs/reverse-proxy-sparkui.md

   <strong>NOTE:</strong> The example file is not production ready.
 The listen port 80 is not recommended.
 Make sure to stronger your Application Load Balance's security posture before deploy it to your production environment.
 </div>

 2.Submit two test jobs using EMR on EKS's Spark Operator.
 The sample job scripts [emr-eks-spark-example-01.yaml](#emr-eks-spark-example-01yaml) and [emr-eks-spark-example-02.yaml](#emr-eks-spark-example-02yaml) can be found in the Appendix section.
+The "spec.driver.Serviceaccount" attribute should be updated based on your own [IAM Role for Service Account (IRSA)](https://docs.aws.amazon.com/emr/latest/EMR-on-EKS-DevelopmentGuide/setting-up-enable-IAM.html) setup in EMR on EKS.

 Remember to specify the Spark configuration at line #16 `spark.ui.proxyBase: /sparkui/YOUR_SPARK_APP_NAME`, eg. `spark.ui.proxyBase: /sparkui/test-02`.
 ```bash